NuLL3rr0r/babaei-net-blog-source/_babaei.net/source/_posts/2013-02-11-should-i-check-if-pointer-is-null-before-deleting-it.markdown

 - Visual Studio
 ---

-Most of the time I see some C++ programers who check if a pointer is NULL befor deleting it.
+Most of the time I see some C++ programmers who check if a pointer is NULL before deleting it.

 {% codeblock lang:cpp %}
 if (ptr != NULL) {